-If you don’t have time to work with the person right away, tell the person the same, assure them that you’ll follow up with them as soon as you can, and then do so.
-Think about it: How often have you been in the store and been told by someone in a sure and genuine voice that they’re busy with a customer right now but they can help you as soon as they’re available.
+If you don’t have time to work with the person right away, convey that to the person, assuring them that you’ll follow up with them as soon as you can, and then do so.
+Think about it: How often have you been in the store, and been told by someone in a sure and genuine voice that they’re busy with a customer right now, but they can help you as soon as they’re available.
 Most of the time, just the acknowledgement is enough to make someone feel as if they’re a valued customer, as long as there is regular followup and updates as to the timeline for when the help can actually take place.

 Be sure to get them to where they need to be.